Edwincai0429/Datafarming/README.md

 ### SETUP

 You will need to have Ruby v2.0 or later installed on your system.
 On OS X, Ruby comes pre-installed.
 For Windows we recommend the installer packages available from [rubyinstaller.org](http://rubyinstaller.org/).
 You will need to determine whether your have a 32 or 64 bit processor, and download the appropriate installer.
 We currently are recommending Ruby v2.2.X due to its stability and speed.
-When installing, check the checkboxes to add the Ruby installation to your PATH and to associate `.rb` and `.rbw` files with Ruby&mdash;doing so will make your life simpler going forward.
+When installing, check the checkboxes to add the Ruby installation to your PATH and to associate `.rb` and `.rbw` files with Ruby—doing so will make your life simpler going forward.

 Several of these scripts use Ruby gems.
 Please run the command: